 Sadly, I wasn’t so lucky with my next purchase.
 I fell in love with this classic IBM electric typewriter at a garage sale and jumped on it for $20.

-I knew the unusual rosy shade would just match the red accent colour in my family room, and live happily with my other three typewriters.
+I knew the unusual coral shade would just match the red accent colour in my family room, and live happily with my other three typewriters.

 Alas!
-The darned thing is TOO WIDE to fit onto the shelf!
-Since the typewriter doesn’t work, I even considered cutting the knobs off each side with a hacksaw, but it is also TOO DEEP to sit on an ordinary shelf.
-So I’m looking for a local buyer to take it off my hands for $20.
+The darned thing is too wide to fit onto the shelf!
+Since the typewriter doesn’t work, I even considered cutting the knobs off each side with a hacksaw, but it is also too deep to sit on an ordinary shelf.
+So I ended up reselling it.

 * * * * *